 Similarly, for traders, you don’t want to bet too much on any given thing no matter how confident you feel.
 There is always the tail risk that the trade goes against you.
 It’s a basic matter of proper risk management.
 Capital preservation is key.
 You want your long-term edge to be in finding asymmetrically favorable reward-to-risk set-ups, not in “betting the house” on any particular outcome.

 Casinos also have longer hours than normal businesses.
 Most brick-and-mortar businesses, especially small businesses, are open only 40-50 hours per week.
 Casinos, on the other hand, are often open about 100 hours per week.
 Online casinos are open 24/7/365 as they serve players globally and need to be accessible in all time zones.
-These casinos also offer large bonuses with lots of fine print to entice players to gamble, making losses even more likely.
 This helps ensure diverse customers come through the doors and maximize revenue and profitability.
 The implication for traders is to focus on the fact that a variety of trades – hundreds, probably thousands – over the course of a career will determine your performance, not a small selection.